100mslive/svelte-100ms/README.md

 # Features

 These are present in the order they were added in the repo to follow through easily.
+Note that sometimes minor bugs in a feature are fixed in subsequent commits, so in case you're picking up from any single component, do check out the latest state of the corresponding file in the branch.

 ## Device Settings([Commit1](https://github.com/100mslive/svelte-100ms/commit/936ff04f6a4631b981f802211bf53ff314695c44), [Commit2](https://github.com/100mslive/svelte-100ms/commit/183b24b820c70f3987c28581104ed516b3ca7fcc))